cbigham25/caleb-bigham-challenge-9/README.md

   * [Questions](#questions)

   ## Installation
-  This is installation
+  N/A

   ## Usage
-  This is usage information
+  Run `node index.js` from the command line from the root of the project, and answer all the prompted questions.
+Once completed , the file will be loacted in the `/markdown-files` folder.

   ## Main Features
-  this is main features
+  The ability to create as many Markdown files as needed.

   ## Contributing
-  This is contribution guide lines
+  N/A

   ## Tests
-  this is instructions
+  N/A

   ## Questions
-  If you have any questions, please contact me at This is email address or visit my GitHub page at This is username
+  If you have any questions, please contact me at c.bigham@live.com or visit my GitHub page at cbigham25